DrLIRAAAAAAA/CGFM_Anderson_impurity_1D/CGFM_Anderson_impurity_1D/README.md

 - PRINTTRANSITIONS:  defines if the atomic transitions should be printed on the output file (PRINTTRANSITIONS=0 means no; PRINTTRANSITIONS=1 means yes);
 - ALLBLOCKS:         defines if all blocks of the Hamiltonian matrix should be included in the calculations (ALLBLOCKS=0 only considers blocks where the number of electrons is equal to LFIN, LFIN-1 or LFIN+1; ALLBLOCKS=1 considers all blocks);
 - ACOPtI:            electron hopping term between sites of the chain;
-- D:                 bandwidth for the zero order density of states;
+- D:                 bandwidth for the zero-order density of states;
 - ACOPparam:         Anderson parameter DELTA (the Anderson parameter defines the energy scale);
-- ACOPhib:           hybridization V (the hybridization between the impurity site and the first conduction site);
+- ACOPhib:           hybridisation V (the hybridisation between the impurity site and the first conduction site);
 - BETAI:             BETA=1/T;
 - AMUI:              chemical potential MU;
 - ACOPUI:            starting electronic correlation U_i for the correlation loop;